owncloud/ocis/ocis/deployment/ocis_traefik.md

 [Find this example on GitHub](https://github.com/owncloud/ocis/tree/master/deployments/examples/ocis_traefik)

-The docker stack consists of two containers.
+The docker stack consists of three containers.
 One of them is Traefik, a proxy which is terminating ssl and forwards the requests to oCIS in the internal docker network.

 The other one is oCIS itself running all extensions in one container.
 In this example, oCIS uses its internal IDP [LibreGraph Connect]({{< ref "../../services/idp" >}}) and the [oCIS storage driver]({{< ref "../storage/storagedrivers" >}})

+The last one is [Inbucket](https://inbucket.org) a mail service to view the notification mails oCIS generates.

 ## Server Deployment

 ### Requirements

 * Linux server with docker and docker-compose installed
-* Two domains set up and pointing to your server
+* Three domains set up and pointing to your server
   - ocis.* for serving oCIS
   - traefik.* for serving the Traefik dashboard
+  - mail.* for serving the Inbucket mail service

 See also [example server setup]({{< ref "preparing_server" >}})